hxxdev/hxxdev.github.io/_posts/2025-08-12-cpp-collections.md

 ### Collections of Objects

+This section explores various ways to manage collections of objects in C++, from traditional C-style arrays to modern C++ Standard Library containers.

+---

 #### C-Style Object Arrays (The "Old Way")

 Often, we need to create many objects of the same type.
 For example, a game might need hundreds of `Enemy` objects.
 Creating individual variables for each one is not feasible.